schoolofdevops/course-outlines/2018/containers/docker-fundamentals.md

 This includes developers, qa and ops  professionals alike who are part of the software delivery process either as part of developing applications, creating  tests or part of the ops team in charge of deploying applications or automation team which enables developers to create their workflows.

 ## Who is this not for ?

-If you are a advanced user of docker, this course is definitely not for you.
-If you already know the fundamentals of docker, mainly the concepts listed below,  but would like to know advanced concepts, you may want to enroll for Docker Advanced course.
+  * If you are a advanced user of docker already, this course is definitely not for you.
+  * If you already know the fundamentals of docker, mainly the concepts listed below,  but would like to know advanced concepts, you may want to enroll for Docker Advanced course instead.
+  * If you are interested in learning docker on windows, this course is not ideal for you as it focuses on linux containers, even though docker is now supported on windows.

 ## What will you do as part of this course ?